-The observations above suggest that for each search term a spike in impressions is followed by an increase in Search Popularity shortly after, with the time lag of about 4 days.
-It is likely that Search Popularity is calculated as a moving average of up to 7 days, which is indicated by the adjustment period.
+The observations above suggest that for each search term a spike in impressions is followed by an increase in Search popularity shortly after, with a time lag of about 4 days.
+It is likely that Search popularity is calculated as a moving average of up to 7 days, which is indicated by the adjustment period.

 The data obtained up to this research stage are unprocessed, so we can’t rely on them to draw conclusions.
 Before getting down to the analysis of the obtained data, the data cleaning was performed to eliminate outliers that can lead to a bad fit while building a model.